mxwalbert/cohesivm/paper/paper.md

 Additionally, the package provides graphical user interfaces, allowing users with less programming experience to execute experiments and analyze the collected data.

-There is a number of tools available in the public domain which aim to provide control over measurement equipment [@pernstich2012instrument, @sweepme, @weber2021pymodaq,
-@fuchs2024nomad].
-But they rather focus on providing graphical user interfaces which may limit or complicate the use outside a traditional approach.
-Certainly, there also exist Python APIs that provide experiment control and data collection, with ``bluesky`` being one of the foremost examples [@allan2019bluesky].
-However, COHESIVM stands out for its simplicity and targeted application in combinatorial experiments.
-Furthermore, existing APIs may be interfaced with COHESIVM to easily implement a new device.
+COHESIVM stands out for its straightforward design and the ease with which it can be interfaced with existing APIs to implement new devices seamlessly.
+While there are a number of tools available in the public domain that provide control over measurement equipment [@pernstich2012instrument; @sweepme2023; @weber2021pymodaq; @fuchs2024nomad], many of these tools focus primarily on graphical user interfaces which can limit their flexibility.
+Python APIs, such as ``bluesky`` [@allan2019bluesky], do offer experiment control and data collection capabilities.
+However, COHESIVM's advantage lies in its simplicity and targeted application in combinatorial experiments.

-So far, COHESIVM has been used for the investigation of oxide solar cells where it enables to quickly screen a matrix of 8&nbsp;×&nbsp;8 pixels on a single substrate (25&nbsp;mm × 25&nbsp;mm) [@wolf2024unpublished].
+So far, COHESIVM has been used for the investigation of oxide semiconductor heterojunctions where it enables to quickly screen a matrix of 8&nbsp;×&nbsp;8 pixels on a single substrate (25&nbsp;mm × 25&nbsp;mm) [@wolf2024unpublished].
 The main branch of the GitHub repository includes the implemented components and hardware documentation related to this work.